Siblings need to have a good relationship because they are the only people in the world who grow up with you and can be lifelong friends and support.

 Sometimes there is more resentment in these relationships because the older sibling can feel like the parent is moving on and leaving them behind.

 It is vital to help these children foster a strong relationship by showing them equal love and care even if one child does not live in your home full time.

 Step Brothers or Sisters

 Step-siblings are children whose relationship begins when their parents get married.
 There is no biological relation between these siblings.
-They may be co-parented together from birth, or they may not have a relationship at all.
+They may be co-parented together from birth or not have a relationship at all.

-Blending a family can be so difficult to create bonds, but it is well worth the time to help the children gain new siblings with deep relationships.
+Blending a family can be difficult to create bonds, but it is worth the time to help the children gain new siblings with deep relationships.

-Sometimes it takes some family counseling to help move past negative experiences before the new family was created.
+Sometimes it takes some family counseling to help move past negative experiences before a new family is created.

 Treating all the children fairly and equitably is one way a parent can help the step-siblings develop good relationships.
 Family activities are another way to get the new step-siblings to be friends.